Skip to main content Link Search Menu Expand Document (external link)

 Testing (2)

-Mandatory reading: Petrovic’s Mutation Testing
+Mandatory reading: Petrovic’s Mutation Testing and the Individual Project Proposal specification

 Your Choice reading: Memon et al.’s Taming Google-Scale Continuous Testing